ratson/cordova-plugin-admob-free/README.md

 ## The MIT License (MIT)

-Copyright (c) 2016 Sunny Cupertino
+Copyright (c) 2016 Sunny Cupertino,

 Copyright (c) 2013 Liming Xie

 Permission is hereby granted, free of charge, to any person obtaining a copy of